NCommander/dnscatcher/doc/technical_overview.md

 S2S client servers are allowed to perform bulk data upload to the central server, as well as download and relay work unit requests.
 S2S servers can choose to limit the data they submit to the upstream server.
 S2S servers may directly resolve validation questions, or forward them to the upstream server for an answer.
 End user clients will see that signed requests come from an upstream server, and can build a validation path to said upstream servers both for purposes of validating WU signing, as well as standard validation responses.

-S2S is primarily designed to act as an endpoint for "legacy" DNS clients being collected to a central point; this deployment scenario is envisions for use in Tor exit nodes or other areas with a large amount of legacy DNS traffic.
+S2S is primarily designed to act as an endpoint for "legacy" DNS clients being collected to a central point; this deployment scenario is envisioned for use in Tor exit nodes or other areas with a large amount of legacy DNS traffic.
 In this deployment scenario, DNS requests are received by DNSCatcher which performs the recursive resolution, and then normal cross-check as detailed above.
 Data is registered as anonymous submissions, and then submitted to the central server for aggreation.
 Anonymization may be performed before upload.
-The upstream can see which exit node data was collected from (and which if any are under attack), while revealing limited information about the users of said node.
+The upstream Catcher server can see which exit node data was collected from (and which if any are under attack), while revealing limited information about the users of said node.

 ## Client Operation